moredip/Frank/README.md

 Goals
 -----

-* Provide support for using Cucumber when developing an iOS app.
+* Provide support for automating functional testing of an iOS app.
-* Use UIScript syntax to drive the app
+* Support Cucumber primarily, but create an architecture which allows other tools such as JBehave or Fitnesse to also drive iOS tests.
-* Work on both the simulator and device
+* Work on both the simulator and device.
-* Provide supporting tools and techniques for supporting BDD and regression testing
+* Provide tools and techniques to support BDD and automated regression testing.

 Features
 --------

-* Embedded web server allows inspection of iOS GUI to ease the difficulty in writing scripts
+* Embedded web app allows inspection of live iOS GUI as it is running, to ease the difficulty in writing scripts.
-* Record Cucumber and simulator runs to see how the UI is responding
+* Record Frank test runs as movies to see how the UI is responding throughout your script.
+We've found this very useful when included as a CI build artifact.
+* Leverage UISpec's UIQuery syntax to easily select specific GUI elements within your app.

 Overview